khulnasoft/startgpt/README.md

 - ✅ Together Integration (@mouimet-infinisoft)
 - ✅ Mobile friendly (@qwikode)
 - ✅ Better prompt enhancing (@SujalXplores)
-- ✅ Attach images to prompts
+- ✅ Attach images to prompts (@atrokhym)
+- ✅ Detect package.json and commands to auto install and run preview for folder and git import (@wonderwhy-er)
 - ⬜ **HIGH PRIORITY** - Prevent Startgpt from rewriting files as often (file locking and diffs)
 - ⬜ **HIGH PRIORITY** - Better prompting for smaller LLMs (code window sometimes doesn't start)
 - ⬜ **HIGH PRIORITY** - Run agents in the backend as opposed to a single model call
-- ⬜ Azure Open AI API Integration
-- ⬜ Perplexity Integration
-- ⬜ Vertex AI Integration
 - ⬜ Deploy directly to Vercel/Netlify/other similar platforms
 - ⬜ Have LLM plan the project in a MD file for better results/transparency
 - ⬜ VSCode Integration with git-like confirmations